Rafflesia lawangensis: Description

 The mature male bud has a diameter of 29-30 cm.
 The diameter of the fully blooming female flower is between 58-63 cm.
 The petals of the flower, known as the perigone lobes, are 24-25x19-25 cm.
-The plant is mostly is dark orange to reddish brown in colour, with reddish white warts with a short and dense covering of hair.
+The plant is mostly dark orange to reddish brown in colour, with reddish white warts with a short and dense covering of hair.
 The diaphragm, an aperture at the top of the flower, is ring-shaped and has a width of 6 cm and a diameter of 31-33 cm.
 The relative size of the plant's diaphragm opening is considered the widest among the species of Rafflesia found in Sumatra, at over 80% of the flower's diameter, and comparable to R. leonardi from Luzon.
 The pollen of R. lawangensis is larger in comparison to other larger-flowered members of the same genus such as R. keithii and R. kerrii.

 Rafflesia lawangensis was misidentified as Rafflesia arnoldii var. arnoldii or Rafflesia arnoldii var atjehensis.
 It is similar to Rafflesia kerrii, with both plants having a very wide diaphragm, a bowl like structure at the center of the flower which opens up to the reproductive structures.
 It is distinct from R. arnoldii by the presence of fine hairs on the surface of the perigone lobes, the flower's "petals".
 The flowers of R. lawangensis are also smaller than those of R. arnoldii, and the shape and color of the warts are different.
 Among the Rafflesia of Sumatra, R. lawangensis is distinctive in lacking warts on the upper part of its diaphragm.